-You reach Langtang village today which was the most severely hit and destroyed village from Gorkha Earthquake in April 2015.
+You reach Langtang village today which was the most severely hit and destroyed village by Gorkha Earthquake in April 2015.
 The Earthquake in this village claimed more than 300 lives including dozens of foreigners and their crew members.
-After the earthquake, life here begins with hope and aspiration and new lodges are built now for your accommodation.
-Various Geological surveys were carried out before the village were reestablished again.
-You will enjoy the fresh air and spend the night at local lodge here.
+After the earthquake, life here begins with hope and aspiration, and new lodges are built now for your accommodation.
+Various Geological surveys were carried out before the village was reestablished again.
+You will enjoy the fresh air and spend the night at the local lodge here.

-You start the day with mouthwatering breakfast served at your lodge.
-And then head to wider and open Langtang valley.
-As you start from Langtang village and climb a small hillock, you walk past one of the longest Mani walls of the world.
-The trail is equipped with beautiful mountain surrounding and cultural and spiritual richness.
+You start the day with a mouthwatering breakfast served at your lodge.
+And then head to the wider and open Langtang Valley.
+As you start from Langtang village and climb a small hillock, you walk past one of the longest Mani walls in the world.
+The trail is equipped with beautiful mountain surroundings and cultural and spiritual richness.
 The trail that winds up and up in the barren landscape tests your endurance.
 You walk today in barren alpine land.

 You climb up to Tserko Ri which is about five-six hours trip.
 This trip serves as acclimatization as well as preparation for the Ganja La Pass.

 Today you climb from Kyanjing towards Ganja-la peak.
-The vegetation is alpine and barren, and walk in the moraines.
-You enter now into uninhabitated area.
-Since lodge is unavailable, you need to camp.
+The vegetation is alpine and barren and walks in the moraines.
+You enter now into an uninhabited area.
+Since the lodge is unavailable, you need to camp.
 Overnight in the Camping.

 This is the hardest day of the entire trek.
-Today your walking trail is full of rock boulders, moraines, and some icy/slippery path.
+Today your walking trail is full of rock boulders, moraines, and some icy/slippery paths.
 The view from the top of Ganja La is rewarding.

 Mostly the Ganja La top is covered in snow and ice.

 After the ascent to the top of the pass located in the rocky moraine, you walk down to the place Keldang.
-Walking down to the Keldang can be tricky due to loose rocks, snowfall and slippery path.
-Arrive Keldang, and enjoy the good rest in the Camp.
+Walking down to the Keldang can be tricky due to loose rocks, snowfall, and a slippery path.
+Arrive in Keldang and enjoy a good rest in the Camp.
 Overnight in the Camp.

-You descend long distance today from the Keldang.
-Yet the walk is beautiful and enjoyable in the ridge with magnificent view, and now in the forest as well.
-We pitch tented camp for your overnight stay in the forest area, which is lonely, calm, and amazing to experience the Himalayan grandeur.
+You descend a long distance today from the Keldang.
+Yet the walk is beautiful and enjoyable on the ridge with a magnificent view, and now in the forest as well.
+We pitch a tented camp for your overnight stay in the forest area, which is lonely, calm, and amazing to experience the Himalayan grandeur.
 Overnight in the tented camp.

 You descend further to Tarkeghyang (2740 m.) today.
-But, after short downhill at the beginning you need to climb a steep climb to reach Yangri Peak.
-You can view the Himalayan section of Annapurna region in the west to the Everest region in the east from this pass.
+But, after short downhill at the beginning, you need to climb a steep climb to reach Yangri Peak.
+You can view the Himalayan section of the Annapurna region in the west to the Everest region in the east from this pass.

 Overnight local lodge.

-This is the final day of your trek and you end with a short walk down to the river valley at Melamchi Pul Bazar.
-You trek down with splendid view of the Himalayan peaks, and wide Indrawati and Melamchi river bed and walk past numerous villages with rural life.
+This is the final day of your trip, and you will start your drive towards Kathmandu passing through Melamchi Pul Bazar.
+You drive with a splendid view of the Himalayan peaks, and wide Indrawati and Melamchi riverbed and walk past numerous villages with rural life.

-Once you reach MelamchiPul Bazar, we stop for the lunch before setting off on a drive back to Kathmandu.
+Once you reach MelamchiPul Bazar, we stop for the lunch before setting off our drive back to Kathmandu.

 After the tour, return back to your Hotel.
 If you are staying in Thamel, you can hang around this bustling tourist market and enjoy shopping.
 Overnight in Hotel.